Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

 Defining Views
 ==============

-A :term:`view` in a :term:`url dispatch` -based :mod:`repoze.bfg`
-application is typically a simple Python function that accepts a single parameter named :term:`request`.
-A view is assumed to return a :term:`response` object.
+A :term:`view callable` in a :term:`url dispatch` -based :mod:`repoze.bfg` application is typically a simple Python function that accepts a single parameter named :term:`request`.
+A view callable is assumed to return a :term:`response` object.

 .. note:: A :mod:`repoze.bfg` view can also be defined as callable which accepts *two* arguments: a :term:`context` and a :term:`request`.
 You'll see this two-argument pattern used in other :mod:`repoze.bfg` tutorials and applications.
-Either calling convention will work in any :mod:`repoze.bfg` application.
+Either calling convention will work in any :mod:`repoze.bfg` application; the calling conventions can be used interchangeably as necessary.
 In :term:`url dispatch` based applications, however, the context object is rarely used in the view body itself, so within this tutorial we define views as callables that accept only a request to